TL0225/AP-CSA/README.md

 [TestMethods](https://github.com/TL0225/AP-CSA/blob/main/src/TestMethods.java) - Program consisting of multiple methods that takes a value and displays the value, value times 2, and value plus 100.

-[Eggs](https://github.com/TL0225/AP-CSA/blob/main/src/Eggs.java) - Program that takes number of eggs to find how many dozens of eggs you have and how many left remainding
+[Eggs](https://github.com/TL0225/AP-CSA/blob/main/src/Eggs.java) - Program that takes number of eggs to find how many dozens of eggs you have and how many left remainding.

 [SearchArray](https://github.com/TL0225/AP-CSA/blob/main/src/SearchArray.java) - Program that compares an integer input to a every element in an array of 10 or more integers.
 When there is a match the program produces an output indicating there is a match and if there is no match it will say there is no match.

 [Grades](https://github.com/TL0225/AP-CSA/blob/main/src/Grades.java) - Program that prints the corresponding letter grade per the range of numbers that is associated for that letter grade.

-[ClassworkA](https://github.com/TL0225/AP-CSA/blob/main/src/ClassWorkA.java) - Program using an array w/ scanner function that find the product of the ages of the peopel in a family
+[ClassworkA](https://github.com/TL0225/AP-CSA/blob/main/src/ClassWorkA.java) - Program using an array w/ scanner function that find the product of the ages of the peopel in a family.

-[ProblemSet8](https://github.com/TL0225/AP-CSA/blob/main/src/ProblemSet8.java) - Program that uses an inputted array of numbers and checks for even numbers and add only the even numbrs in the list, printing out the sum of the even numbers
+[ProblemSet8](https://github.com/TL0225/AP-CSA/blob/main/src/ProblemSet8.java) - Program that uses an inputted array of numbers and checks for even numbers and add only the even numbrs in the list, printing out the sum of the even numbers.

-[ProblemSet7](https://github.com/TL0225/AP-CSA/blob/main/src/ProblemSet7.java)- A program using a for loop, that prints and adds all multiples of 5
+[ProblemSet7](https://github.com/TL0225/AP-CSA/blob/main/src/ProblemSet7.java)- A program using a for loop, that prints and adds all multiples of 5.

 [Tennis](https://github.com/TL0225/AP-CSA/blob/main/src/Tennis.java) - Program that determines whether a person can play tennis with the preconditions that the weather isn't raining and the temperature must be greater than 65 and less than 95 degrees.